kailash-manasarovar/statement/docs/timeline/2024/march.md

 - Get a desk at Nowhere.

+## Scarfs from the lady who knows who I am

+- I buy some scarves from a shop in the Calle La Mar.
+- It's run by a polish woman who is very nice.
+- I tell her I'm studying piano at the conservatory.
+- She becomes very embarrassed and is unable to speak to me.
+- This shop had a picture in the window of .. for months.
+- Often, in the Google search results there were pictures of the same ... with reference to the trumpet teacher having another girlfriend.
+- Ridiculous, I know.
+- Amazing they would put so much effort into all this, and it must be costing a lot of money to keep it up.
+I now wonder if they were perhaps making more than they were spending from either:
+    - Mass voyeurism of "hunted" or targeted women in Spain.
+    - Mass voyeurism of women being filmed on hidden cameras in their homes.
+    - Etc

+!!! danger "The thing that makes me a target most of all"
+    - Is the fact I survived child sexual abuse and I'm thriving beyond anyone's wildest dreams.
+    - It must be an absolute insult to the patriarchy.

 ## Text my family at the Chinese

 - With my new iPhone, I send a text to my mother's mobile number at the Chinese while I'm having dinner.